ZheruiL/node_js_project/synopsis projet au format .md

 ---------------
 Nous allons réaliser un forum qui peut permettre les utilisateurs à faire les communications.
 Les utilisateurs peuvent créer, commenter les sujets.
 On peut envoyer la communication personnelle entre les utilisateur.

+Features:

+- users can create every topic as they want.
+- users can see who is in this site and topic, and they can do a real-time chat.

 Nous allons réaliser les fonctionnalités:

 L’utilisateur: